yext/search-core/docs/answers-core.filterautocompleterequest.searchparameters.md

 ## FilterAutoCompleteRequest.searchParameters property

-Options for a filter autocomplete request.
+Options for the fields which the filter autocomplete request runs on.

 <b>Signature:</b>